Aditi-12-04/Fyle-Web-Development/README.md

-# Fyle-Web-Development
+# Fyle-Web-Development-Internship-challenge
-This project is a Fyle web development internship task created using HTML, CSS, Javascript and Bootstrap. **Github Repositories listing page**
+# Github Repositories listing page
+This project is a Fyle web development internship task created using HTML, CSS, Javascript and Bootstrap.
+The website contains a textbox in which user can write a username of any github account, the other part contains a list to select a limit to show the number of repositories on the page (default limit is 10) and the maximum limit is 100.
+Website also contains a button which when clicked shows the list of all the repositories available with that name.
+In addition, I have added a search bar to filter the repositories.